Us Kids is now showing at Sheffield Doc Fest.

-On Valentines Day 2018 a 19-year-old ex-student walked into Marjory Stoneman Douglas High School in Parkland, Florida.
-Armed with a semi-automatic rifle he proceeded to murder 17 people; 14 students and three staff.
-The tragedy marking yet another grim milestone in mass shootings across America.
-Shootings that have surpassed 230 incidents in schools since the horror of Columbine in 1999.
+On Valentine’s Day 2018, a nineteen-year-old man walked into Marjory Stoneman Douglas High School in Parkland, Florida, armed with a semi-automatic rifle, before murdering seventeen people: fourteen students and three staff.
+Parkland was another grim milestone of mass shootings across America, with over 230 gun-related incidents recorded in schools alone since the horror of Columbine in 1999.
 Once again, the horror of Parkland would raise questions about the United States’ obsession with guns and the lack of adequate gun control.
-But Parkland would also unleash the anger of a younger generation tired of living in fear.
-As they wrestled the need for change away from the adults and politicians who continued to fail them.
+But Parkland would also unleash the anger of a young generation tired of living in fear as they wrestled the urgent need for change away from the adults and politicians who had continued to fail them.
 Kim A. Snyder’s feature documentary Us Kids explores this youth movement, highlighting the drive, determination, and pain of young activists who fought for change following the death of their friends, teachers and classmates.